We're incredibly proud to introduce The Bearded Dragon Masterclass!

 Bearded Dragon Diet

 Bearded dragons are omnivores and feed on a range of live insects and plant matter.
 In captivity bearded dragons should be fed a variety of both live foods and fruits and vegetables.
-Hatchling and juvenile dragons will consume more live food than vegetables (80:20) with sub-adult and adult dragons consuming more fruits and vegetables (50:50).
+Hatchling and juvenile dragons will generally consume more live food than vegetables with sub-adult and adult dragons consuming more vegetables.

 Fresh water should be available to the dragon at all times and changed daily.
 Young hatchlings also enjoy a very light misting of water on hot days in summer and often drink droplets of water off ornaments in the enclosure.